drhsqlite/fossil-mirror/www/env-opts.md

 ---------------------

-On most platforms, the location of the user’s account-wide `.fossil` file is either `FOSSIL_HOME` or `HOME`, in that order.
+On most platforms, the location of the user’s account-wide `.fossil` file is either `FOSSIL_HOME`, `XDG_CONFIG_HOME`, or `HOME`, in that order.
 This ordering lets you put this file somewhere other than at the top of your user’s home directory by defining `FOSSIL_HOME` to mask the always-defined `HOME`.
+The `XDG_CONFIG_HOME` setting is defined by some desktop environments to be the preferred "modern" directory in which to store configuration files.

-For native Windows builds and for Cygwin builds, the file is called `_fossil` instead to avoid problems with old programs that assume file names cannot begin with a dot, as was true in old versions of Windows and in MS-DOS.
+For native Windows builds and for Cygwin builds, the file is called `_fossil` instead of `.fossil` to avoid problems with old programs that assume file names cannot begin with a dot, as was true in old versions of Windows and in MS-DOS.
 (Newer Microsoft OSes and file systems don’t have a problem with such files, but still we take the safe path in case you’re on a system with software that can’t cope.)
 We start our search with `FOSSIL_HOME` again, but instead of falling back to `HOME`, we instead